-Moving your furniture around, installing new tools, replacing old stuff, there are so many baby-proofing ways.
+Moving your furniture around, installing new tools, replacing old stuff, there are so many ways!

 But, despite the hassle of it all, it’s good to remember that we’re doing this because we want our baby to be safe and grow happy and healthy.

 You might be asking yourself: When can you STOP baby-proofing?

 That’s entirely up to you, but if you ask us, the safest time to stop is if your little one is old enough to walk up and down the stairs with no worries.